Cowboys kneel before national anthem against Arizona | FOX Sports

 The Cowboys and their owner did kneel, though not during the anthem.

-Following a weekend of kneeling and protesting across the NFL, the Cowboys and their owner displayed their own version of unity Monday night, kneeling on the field before rising as a group before the playing of the national anthem.
+Following a weekend of kneeling and protesting across the NFL, the Cowboys and their owner displayed their own version of unity Monday night, kneeling on the field before rising as a group prior to the playing of the national anthem.

+”I hope that I’m clear and I hope that our team is clear: We want to respect the flag.
+Make no mistake about that,” Jones said.

+”Nothing that we’ve done, nothing that we did tonight says anything other than that.
+We also want to as a complete team, as players and an organization, be able to, whenever we can, demonstrate that unity is important and equality is important.

 Arm-in-arm, they dropped to a knee as a giant flag was carried onto the field, with Jones and his family in the middle near the 50-yard line.